JetBrains/teamcity-documentation/topics/installation-quick-start.md

 ## Start TeamCity for the First Time

-On the first TeamCity start, do the following:
+On the first TeamCity start:
 1. Review the [location of the TeamCity Data Directory](teamcity-data-directory.md#Configuring+the+Location), where all the configuration information is stored.
 Click __Proceed__.
 2. TeamCity stores build history, users, build results, and some runtime data in an SQL database and allows you to select the database type.
    For now, keep the default internal database.
 Click __Proceed__.